Chat with us, powered by LiveChat

 Those suffering from schizophrenia may experience a multitude of symptoms, including delusional thinking and hallucinations.
 They may turn to drugs or alcohol in an attempt to feel better and end up compounding their problem by becoming addicted.

-How Common is a Dual Diagnosis Disorder?
+How Common Are Dual Diagnosis Disorders?

 Dual diagnosis disorders are extremely common.
 According to the National Survey on Drug Use and Health (NSDUH), 45% of people in the US live with a dual diagnosis.
 Those diagnosed with a mental health disorder are roughly twice as likely to have a substance use disorder as the general population.